-Children arrive each session/day and collect their little wooden name-tag hanging in reception, on a colour coded ribbon linked to their family groups; red, yellow, blue, green, orange and purple.
+Children arrive each session/day and collect their little wooden name-tag hanging near the entrance gate on a colour coded ribbon linked to their family groups; red, yellow, blue, green, orange and purple.
 This is handed to their key person, as is how we register the attendance each day.
-Staff are available at the beginning and end of each session/day, to talk with families and ensure they are happy to handover their children to us.
+Staff are available at the beginning and end of each session/day, to talk with families and share information.

 family group time

 This is a special time for children to sit with their key person and others in their group every day.
 Sometimes, staff plan little activities that enable them to check what children know, or maybe introduce something new, but the main focus of group time is about engaging children in conversation, promoting early language within a small, familiar group context.
 Children are also encouraged to plan their play – remembering what they did yesterday, thinking about what they want/need to do today and who they might like to work/play with.
 As time goes by, staff will expect children to think more deeply about their plans eg the resources they might need and whether or not they need to start by drawing a plan or writing a list.
 There will also be an expectation that children stick to that plan – within reason.